topbitdu/unidom-certificate-china/ROADMAP.md

 2. Improved the Ruby Gem Specification to depend on unidom-common v0.5

 ## v0.4
+1. Improved the Identity Card migration
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.7

+## v0.5
 1. Business License model & migration
-2. Improved the Ruby Gem Specification to depend on unidom-common v0.7